percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 # Architecture

-`pg_tde` is a **customizable, complete, data at rest encryption extension** for PostgreSQL.
+This topic outlines the long-term architectural goals and intended design of `pg_tde`.
+While many components are already implemented, some features are still under active development and may not yet be available in the current release.

-This topic outlines the long-term architectural goals and intended design for `pg_tde`.
-While many of the described components are implemented, however some features are still under active development and may not yet be available in the current release.
+The goal of `pg_tde` is to provide a **customizable, complete, data-at-rest encryption extension** for PostgreSQL.

-Let's break down the key building blocks of this design.
+The following sections break down the key architectural components of this design.

 **Customizable** means that `pg_tde` aims to support many different use cases: